safarji/safarji/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=safarji.safarji)
 # Check my another account in github for more projects!!!

-# All my project will be moved to my accout in here below:
+# All my projects will be moved to my new accout in here below:

 * https://github.com/A-safarji